shirlenator/website/README.md

 # website

-A super basic static website using noir.
+A basic static website using noir.
-A super basic static website using noir.
+A basic static website using noir.

 Redundancy..
 BAH!